 Lethargy

 Lethargy in rats is a serious symptom that needs immediate attention.
 Give your rat a full exam to look for other signs, especially dehydration and lumps in the abdomen.
 Even if your rat is not dehydrated, he might have low blood sugar or an electrolyte imbalance.
 Try to get him to drink some juice, a sports drink, or sugar water with a pinch of salt.
 If your rat is dehydrated, try to get him to drink 1-2 ounces.
-If he refuses to drink, warmed saline solution for injections must be given under the skin.
+If he refuses to drink, a dehydrated rat needs warmed saline solution for injected under the skin.

 One rare cause of lethargy is pesticide poisoning.
 This will also cause the pupils to be constricted so they do not expand in the dark.
 If your home has recently been sprayed with pesticides you’ll need to rush your rat to the vet for an injection of atropine.